When an organisation’s systems are compromised, you often hear the term ‘cyber security incident’ – rather than ‘breach’ or ‘hack’.

 This often happens when someone fails to password-protect a database that’s stored in the Cloud.

 Attackers can access an organisation’s sensitive information when they target a server that uses SQL (Structured Query Language).

 They can do this by looking for security vulnerabilities in an application’s software, which would enable them to insert malware and view or modify the organisation’s data.

 The only viable way to make sure breach notifications are transparent is to have a CIRM (cyber incident response management) system.

-This will help you identify and address threats promptly, ensuring that you know when and how a breach took place and what needs to be done to reduce the damage.
+A CIRM will help you identify and address threats promptly.
+This ensures that you know when and how a breach took place, and what needs to be done to reduce the damage.

 The stigma associated with the word ‘breach’ or ‘compromise’ is lessening as the public and regulators become accustomed to incidents.

-They have come to accept that incidents are an inevitability, and unless there were egregious security failings, they only judge organisations on their ability to prepare for and respond when it happens.
+They have come to accept that incidents are an inevitability.
+Unless there were egregious security failings, they only judge organisations on their ability to prepare for and respond when it happens.